HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_02/Check_Point_Ch02.md

 ```Java
 int i = j = j = 2;
 ```
-A corrected valid way is like this:
+A corrected valid option to do things is like this:
 ```Java
 int i, j, k;
 i = j = k = 2;